FutureInfinite/Kyozo/README.md

 It was determined that a simple querythat aggregated and sumed the salary is all that is required,

 ## Solution
+Note: all logic is based on SQL Server

 The following was identified as what would be required to generate a query that would provide the top 5 Department ID entries based on the maximum [sum] salaries for the department ID

 - The following is a script containing a CTE to produce the expected result